postmodern/rubygems-tasks/README.md

 ## Philosophy

-The rake tasks which you use to manage a Ruby project _should not_ be coupled to the project generator which you used to create the project.
+The Rake tasks which you use to manage a Ruby project _should not_ be coupled to the project generator which you used to create the project.
-Project generators have nothing to do with the Rake tasks used build, install and release a Ruby project.
+Project generators have _nothing_ to do with the Rake tasks used to build, install and release a Ruby project.

-Each project generator (Hoe, Jeweler, Bundler, etc) having their own set of Rake tasks creates differing functionality between projects, and factions between developers.
+Each project generator (Hoe, Jeweler, Bundler, etc) having their own set of Rake tasks introduces differing functionality between projects, and creates factions between developers.
 Ruby Developers should not be factionalized by their project generator or Rake tasks.
 Ruby Developers should have a common set of Rake tasks that they can use in any project.
 This is what rubygems-tasks seeks to accomplish.

 ## Features